To wonks hungry for policy details, Trump team serves lighter fare

 UNCONVENTIONAL CONVENTION

-Republicans typically use their nominating conventions to emphasize their candidates' main policy points.
+Republicans typically use their nominating conventions to emphasise their candidates' main policy points.
 Think tanks and lobby groups hold panel discussions.
 Experts circulate white papers.

 With Trump, the events were built more around his personality and the need for the party to unite behind him.
 There were some such gatherings in Cleveland, but fewer than usual, Holtz-Eakin said.